Don Davis (composer): Career

-Davis was nominated for the Emmys in 1990 for Beauty and the Beast and won in 1995 for SeaQuest DSV.
-He wrote scores mostly for television series up until 1995, in which he wrote a few of the cues for the animated Disney motion picture A Goofy Movie.
-He continued to score television series until the two then young directors, the Wachowskis, hired him to score their neo-noir film Bound.
-It was reasonably successful at the box office.
-Bound was the film which led Davis into becoming the composer for the entire Matrix trilogy.
-Subsequently, Davis has composed scores for films such as Universal Soldier: The Return, Jurassic Park III (recommended to the filmmakers by John Williams, the composer of the scores for the first two films in the series), House on Haunted Hill, Behind Enemy Lines, and The Unsaid.
+He wrote scores mostly for television series up until 1995, in which he wrote a few of the cues for the animated Disney motion picture A Goofy Movie (1995).
+He continued to score television series until the two then young directors, the Wachowskis, hired him to score their neo-noir film Bound (1996).
+Davis has composed scores for films such as Universal Soldier: The Return (1999), Hulk (2003), House on Haunted Hill (1999), and Behind Enemy Lines (2001).

 In 2004, he produced the music score for the BBC science fiction documentary series Space Odyssey: Voyage to the Planets, released as Voyage to the Planets and Beyond in the United States.

-Davis' magnum opus is the Matrix franchise: The Matrix, The Matrix Reloaded, The Matrix Revolutions, and The Animatrix.
+Davis' magnum opus is the Matrix franchise: The Matrix (1999), The Matrix Reloaded (2003), The Matrix Revolutions (2004), and The Animatrix (2002).
 It was set apart from other film scores of its time for its atonality and avant garde style of composition, with influences from polytonal minimalist works by John Adams and cluster-like as well as aleatoric techniques prominent in the works of composer Witold Lutosławski.

 In addition to orchestrating and conducting his own scores, Don Davis has done orchestration work for many other composers.
 He was the conductor for the movie Flowers in the Attic, whose score was composed by Christopher Young, and for the TV documentary Eagles: Hell Freezes Over.
 He arranged music for The 86th Academy Awards as well.
 He is also regular orchestrator for Randy Newman.

 Don Davis' political opera, Río de Sangre, premiered at the Florentine Opera Company on October 22, 2010.
 Excerpts of the opera had previously been performed in Los Angeles with the Los Angeles Master Chorale on November 6, 2005, and the New York City Opera on May 13, 2007.